Explosive connectivity and mechanical rigidity in cubic lattice structures: Theoretical Framework and Analysis

 \begin{theorem}[Monotonic Efficiency with Choice] For the $k$-choice product-rule process, let $\mathbb{E}[\Delta \Phi_t^{(k)}]$ be the expected single-step progress towards rigidity at step $t$.
 For any $1 \le k_1 < k_2$, we have:

-Consequently, the expected number of redundant edges added by any time $T$, $\mathbb{E}[N_{\mathrm{red}}(T; k)]$, is a non-increasing function of $k$. \end{theorem} \begin{proof} Conditional on the validity of the Monotonic Density assumption (\Cref{conj:density_main}), the proof follows by combining the synchronous coupling from \Cref{thm:monotone-delay} with the resulting non-increasing property of the conditional progress function $P(s)$.
+Consequently, the expected number of redundant edges added by any time $T$, $\mathbb{E}[N_{\mathrm{red}}(T; k)]$, is a non-increasing function of $k$. \end{theorem} \begin{proof} Conditional on the validity of the Monotonic Density assumption (Assumption S5.3 in the Supplementary Information), the proof follows by combining the synchronous coupling from Theorem S3.40 with the resulting non-increasing property of the conditional progress function $P(s)$.

 For the score distribution, the synchronous coupling establishes that the minimal score selected by the $k_2$-process, $s_{k_2}^*$, is stochastically smaller than that selected by the $k_1$-process, $s_{k_1}^*$.